 All functional changes in project should have registered issue and wide explanation in it.
 Issue number has to be referenced in git commit message, see format below.

 To report issue please follow our best practices page - How to report an issue ?

 The developer team of checkstyle is really a lazy bunch of people.
 We try to avoid work as best as we can, but most of all we try to avoid working on bugs that are reported by end users.

 To that end, we use a set of development tools that ensure that the quality of our code is kept at a fairly high level.
 Like most projects today, we use JUnit to test our code.
 However we do take this one step further and measure the coverage of our unit tests using Cobertura.
-This means it is not sufficient to pass all tests, but the tests should ideally execute each line in the code.
+This means it is not sufficient to pass all tests, but the tests should ideally execute each line in the code, code coverage should be 100%.
 To generate the Cobertura report, run the Maven command mvn cobertura:cobertura.
 Check results on report target/site/cobertura/index.html in project home folder.

 Besides using unit testing, we obviously also use checkstyle to check it's own code.

 The Maven command mvn clean verify must pass without any errors.